kaland313/ControlNet-ReactApp-Template/README.md

 1. Clone this repository and start a codespace in it

 2. Examine the [App.jsx](src/App.jsx) file.
 Search for how we define the prompt variable in the React code and how it is displayed on the UI.
+If you are new to React.js, read a tutorial about hooks: https://legacy.reactjs.org/docs/hooks-overview.html (the code uses useRef, useState, and useEffect)

 3. Try running the UI (in a separate tab, the webcam access doesn't work in the built-in browser.
 Close the tab before editing the jsx code!)